johnno1962/InjectionNext/README.md

 files and then the runtime implementation of injection included in the [InjectionLite](https://github.com/johnno1962/InjectionLite) package looks after the rest.

-The basic MO is to build the app in the `App` directory, quit Xcode and run the resulting `InjectionNext.app` and use that to re-launch Xcode using the menu item `Launch Xcode` from the status bar.
+The basic MO is to build the app in the `App` directory, or download one of the binary releases in this repo, quit Xcode and run the resulting `InjectionNext.app` and use that to re-launch Xcode using the menu item `Launch Xcode` from the status bar.
 You then add this repo as a Swift package dependency of your project and that should be all that is required for injection